 Our curriculum prepares children for life in today’s multicultural British Society; this includes developing the understanding and use of money, effective reading and writing skills, collaboration and discussion to research ideas and concepts.

 Daily acts of collective worship

 Our assemblies uphold the schools values of listen, engage and respect.
 Each week is ‘themed’ and covers key PSHE, SMSC and British Values topics.
-Each theme is followed up in tutor time with an individual, paired or group task to explore it futher.
+Each theme is followed up in tutor time with an individual, paired or group task to explore it further.
 Successes are celebrated through rewards assemblies half termly.

 PSHE and Tutor Time

 Mutual respect is also taught within tutor time and on an informal nature throughout the school days.
-Students are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety policy and PSHE work on keeping myself safe.
+Students are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our e-safety policy and PSHE work on keeping myself safe.

 Tolerance of those of different faiths and beliefs is promoted in RE as students gain a greater understanding of religious diversity and practices for those religions represented in the UK.